katrienantonio/workshop-ML/README.md

   - download Anaconda at
     <https://www.anaconda.com/distribution/#download-section>, select
-    the version for Python 3.7 and make sure to pick the right (top of the page: select Windows, macOS or Linux)
+    the version for Python 3.7 and make sure to pick the right operating system (top of the page: select Windows, macOS or Linux)

   - install Anaconda.
 This is straightforward after launching the installer, but (in case you are in doubt) some instructions are at